 Apple spends enormous time pre-selling its products.
 They won't even tell you what the darned product is, and yet people spend months speculating.
 And Apple will announce the product—and you don't get the product in the stores for at least two-three months later.

-Look at the time lag between the announcement of the iPad and the actual date you could get an iPad.
-Look at how they’ve already started to tom-tom their new operating system, and there’s no operating system in sight for a while.
-Even an update of their operating system from iOS 4.1 to 4.2 was pre-sold for weeks in advance.
+Look at the time lag between the announcement of any of their products and the actual date you can get the product.
+Look at how they've already started to tom-tom their new operating system, and there's no operating system in sight for a while.
+Even an update of their operating system is pre-sold for weeks in advance.

-So does every major movies that comes out from Hollywood.
+So does every major movie that comes out from Hollywood.
 The PR machine goes into overdrive, pre-selling the “story” to the media.
-If Pierce Brosnan is in a soon to be released movie, go and look at the newsstand.
-Almost all the magazines covers have Pierce on the cover.
+If Matt Damon is in a soon to be released movie, go and look at the newsstand.
+Almost all the magazines covers have Matt on the cover.

 So is pre-sell just a propagation of ideas?
 Or is it actually a sale?